dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 > through not haveben been foreseen, they have been permitted to grow
 > in a way that every one can see them, there is no longer a remedy"
 > -- Machiavelli, The Prince (III)

+Control over the object of fear:
+- requires insight into your subjects’ minds and leverage over them.
+- Retaining the potential to direct people’s attention to the intended object of fear/love at critical times requires years of cultural programming.
+The more spectrally consistent that normative structures are, the more calculating you can be with communication to provoke responses.

 ### Before Completion (64)